domai-security/domai-app/README.md

 ## DōmAI Solution

 ### Core Philosophy
-- "One dome to protect it all.
-One AI to find them.
-One alliance to bring them and in quarantine, bind them."
+- "One dome to protect them all"
 - Unified interface for all security/maintenance tasks
 - Progressive learning through use
 - Power of CLI with accessibility of GUI
 - Adaptive to user skill level

+[Previous content about project structure, features, etc. continues...]

 ## Real Talk Section - Extended